 They talk to one buyer at a time.
 Without competitive tension in the process, buyers know they can take their time and push on price.
 A broker runs a structured process where multiple buyers are engaged simultaneously.
 That pressure alone typically adds 10 to 30% to the final offer.

 They are not prepared for due diligence.
 Buyers probe hard.
-Revenue consistency, ownership structure, app store account history, codebase quality, churn data.
+MAU and DAU trends, Day-30 retention rates, marketing spend as a percentage of revenue, churn data, revenue consistency, ownership structure, app store account history, and codebase quality.
 A broker prepares all of this in advance so nothing surprises the buyer mid-process.
 Surprise kills deals.

 What to Look for in a Mobile App Broker